 Learning how to eat gluten free is about knowledge, so educate yourself.
 We're here to help!

-Eating gluten-free can be expensive!
+Eating gluten free can be expensive!
 Once you know what gluten free foods you like, it is easy to save money.
-I tend to shop at Walmart and Costco quite a bit because they charge a lot less money for the SAME gluten free foods!

 I have a list of all of the gluten free foods that I have found at both Walmart and Costco.
 If you find other foods that should be added to the lists, let me know!
 I will add your suggestions so other people can be helped!
 You can also save money by buying gluten-free food in bulk from Amazon.

-Search for gluten free recipes here on Fearless Dining and get creative!
+Search for gluten free recipes here on my blog, Fearless Dining, and get creative!
 If you have family comfort food recipes that you are worried you will miss when you go gluten free, I would love to help you convert the recipe to gluten free.
 Just send me a note :-).

 - Quick and Easy Homemade Granola - Learning how to eat gluten free means being prepared!
 I like to take a bag of dry granola with me for snacking during the day.
 If you are grain-free, this Paleo Granola is delicious!

 - The BEST Gluten Free Donuts Recipes - This is the best ever gluten free donut recipes!

 - The Fluffiest Gluten Free Strawberry Muffins Ever - Use any fruit you have on-hand!